Seebeck Effect in Nanomagnets: Results

+In the presence of spin-orbit interactions the applied temperature gradient $ \boldsymbol{\nabla }T_{\mathrm{ext}}$ induces anomalous Hall currents.
+When the electron-phonon coupling is weak, the spin-orbit interaction can, for example, induces transverse temperature gradients.
+In a cubic magnet the charge and spin conductivity tensors are antisymmetric.
+With magnetization and spin quantization axis along $z$:

-as have the tensors $\hat{S}$ and $\hat{S}^s$.
-For open transverse circuit conditions, a charge current in $x$ direction generates a transverse temperature gradient by the anomalous Ettingshausen effect~\cite{Hu2013}.
-The SOC causes an induced temperature gradient in $y$ direction: $\boldsymbol\nabla T_{\rm in} \parallel \bm{e}_y$.
-From Eqs.~(\ref{tEq4}), (\ref{Seebeck}), and (\ref{Seebeck_s})
+and analogous expressions hold for $\hat{S}$ and $\hat{S}^{s}$.
+A charge current in the $x$ direction generates a transverse heat current that heats and cools opposite edges, respectively.
+A transverse temperature gradient $ \boldsymbol{\nabla }T_{\mathrm{ind}}\parallel \bm{e}_{y}$ is signature of this anomalous Ettingshausen effect~\cite{Hu2013} gradient.
+From Eqs.~(\ref {tEq4}), (\ref{Seebeck}), and (\ref{Seebeck_s})